FDio/csit/docs/content/methodology/measurements/data_plane_throughput/plr_search.md

 it only cares about aggregate counts of packets sent and packets lost), but debug output from traffic generator lists unidirectional values.

+In CSIT, tests that employ PLRsearch are identified as SOAK tests, the search time is set to 30 minuts.

 ### Measurement Delay

 In a sample implemenation in FD.io CSIT project, there is roughly 0.5